10 Best Fishing Leader Rigging

 Buying Guide

 Choosing the right leader rigging is about more than picking a high test number.
-The best setup for surf casting into rough surf differs from what you need when drifting a live bait over a reef or flipping into freshwater cover.
-Understanding how material, length, hardware, and pack size affect performance will help you compare options and avoid carrying gear that fails when a fish is on.
+The best setup for surf casting into rough surf differs from what you need when drifting a live bait over a reef or flipping a soft plastic into freshwater cover.
+Understanding how material, length, hardware, and pack size affect performance will help you compare options and avoid carrying gear that fails when a fish is on the line.

 Sizing and Capacity